 Jumeirah’s Earth GC

-Jumeirah Golf Estate, venue for this week’s European Tour’s climaxing DP World Tour Championship, claims to have only one ambition - to be the world's best.
+The Jumeirah Golf Estate, venue for this week’s European Tour’s climaxing DP World Tour Championship, claims to have only one ambition – to be the world’s best.

-Calling itself 'Golf's Glorious New Home', the desert estate, owned by Dubai-based Leisurecorp and being developed under the guidance of golfing legend, Greg Norman, originally had long term plans to build four world-class championship courses, Earth, Wind, Fire and Ice, but the world-wide economic slowdown has led to just two of the four being completed to date.
+Calling itself ‘Golf’s Glorious New Home’, the desert estate, owned by Dubai-based Leisurecorp and developed under the guidance of golfing legend, Greg Norman, originally had long term plans to build four world-class championship courses, Earth, Wind, Fire and Ice, but the world-wide economic slowdown has led to just two of the four being completed to date.

-- Golf and Tennis academies and other faculties such as pro-shops, locker rooms and swimming pools, a spa and health centres that are second to none.
+– Golf and Tennis academies and other faculties such as pro-shops, locker rooms and swimming pools, a spa and a health centre that are second to none.

 – Some of the most beautiful and luxurious homes ever built on a golf course estate.

-- A magnificent clubhouse with a dining destination offering a huge variety of menues ranging from gourmet dinners, through table-side grilling of waygu beef, meat and fish, through hot and cold, post-golf food and drink in a congenial atmosphere, through a rooftop tapas spot serving wine, shisha and cigars, through healthy, easy-to-eat dishes served poolside or at the spa to a lounge where cake, coffee, juices and snacks are served in an atmosphere as relaxing as its servings are tasty.
+– A magnificent clubhouse with a a mind-blowing variety of venues and menus that range from gourmet dinners, through table-side grilling of waygu beef, meat and fish, through hot and cold, post-golf food and drink in a congenial atmosphere, through a rooftop tapas spot serving wine, shisha and cigars, through healthy, easy-to-eat dishes served poolside or at the spa to a lounge where cake, coffee, juices and snacks are served in an atmosphere as relaxing as its servings are tasty.

 – The clubhouse also houses the international headquarters of The European Tour and makes available five-star facilities for weddings, banquets and business conferences.